naxoc/riffrag/README.md

-# Codebase RAG System
+# RiffRag: A local RAG builder with a Claude Code skills creator

-A Python-based Retrieval-Augmented Generation (RAG) system for indexing and querying codebases using LanceDB and Ollama embeddings.
-Designed for integration with Claude Code skills to save tokens and costs.
+This project provides an easy way to build and query a Retrieval-Augmented Generation (RAG) system for your codebases using LanceDB and Ollama embeddings.
+It is optimized for use with Claude Code skills to help you save tokens and reduce costs when querying large codebases. **RiffRag** helps you understand large codebases by creating searchable vector embeddings locally, with tight Claude Code integration for token-efficient development.

+## Why RiffRag?
+There are probably a million RAG tools out there, but I found that they all were hard to get started with, required cloud services, or were too expensive to use regularly.
+I also just wanted to play with this to understand better.
+It's probably a bit opinionated and suited to my own workflow, but maybe it helps you too!

 ## Features